2023 Most Popular Biblical Studies Associate Degree Schools in Missouri

 About 33% of the students majoring in Bible at the school are women while 67% are male.

-Out of the 5 schools in Missouri that were part of this year’s ranking, Saint Louis Christian College landed the # 3 spot on the list.
-Located in the large suburb of Florissant, Saint Louis Christian College is a private not-for-profit college with a fairly small student population.
+The in-demand associate degree programs at Saint Louis Christian College helped the school earn the #3 place on this year’s ranking of the most popular Biblical studies schools in Missouri.
+Located in the large suburb of Florissant, Saint Louis Christian College is a private not-for-profit school with a fairly small student population.

 The in-demand associate degree programs at Calvary University helped the school earn the #4 place on this year’s ranking of the most popular Biblical studies schools in Missouri.
 Located in the city of Kansas City, Calvary is a private not-for-profit college with a small student population.